 Recommended base coat for learning to surf in Perth: Sticky Bumps Base Coat.

 The base coat is the most critical layer of wax on your board.
 The top coat is intended to wear out after a couple of sessions however the base is meant to remain until your next complete re-wax.
 Once parts of your base coat fall off it can be difficult to reapply.

-The aim of this layer to to create bumps that will last on your board.
+The aim of this layer is to create bumps that will last on your board.
 Typically, this wax is much harder than your standard surf wax to add to its longevity.
-As a result of this, it is harder to apply to pressure must be used to ensure it sticks.
-Whist waxing, the wax will skip and make sounds at times however this is just the stick of wax bouncing over bumps that have already formed.
-Start all strokes broad before becoming refined once the bumps begin the emerge.
-There is no right or wrong way to apply the wax however here are some methods that I use:
+As a result of this, it is harder to apply so pressure must be used to ensure it sticks.
+Whilst waxing, the wax will skip and make sounds at times, however this is just the stick of wax bouncing over bumps that have already formed.
+Start all strokes broad before becoming refined once the bumps begin to emerge.
+There is no right or wrong way to apply the wax however here are some methods that we use:

 Apply wax in sa small circular motion over the board